-- 4. The Local Council of the Special Penitentiary Service may replace the outstanding portion of a sentence of a convicted person who has been imposed with a fixed term imprisonment as a punishment, except for a convicted person placed in a penitentiary institution of special risk, with community service with his/her consent, during the period of serving the sentence.
+4. The Local Council of the Ministry of Corrections and Probation of Georgia may replace the outstanding sentence of a convicted person sentenced to imprisonment with community service with his/her consent, during the period of serving the sentence.
 In that case, the requirements of Article 44 of the Criminal Code of Georgia (except for paragraphs 1 and 2) shall not apply.
-Furthermore, a convicted person can be released, in full or in part, from serving an auxiliary punishment (except for forfeiture of property). - 4.
-The Local Council of the Special Penitentiary Service may replace the outstanding portion of a sentence of a convicted person who has been imposed with a fixed term imprisonment as a punishment, except for a convicted person placed in a penitentiary institution of special risk, with house arrest with his/her consent.
-In that case, the requirements of Article 47(2) of the Criminal Code of Georgia shall not apply.
-Furthermore, a convicted person can be released, in full or in part, from serving an auxiliary punishment (except for forfeiture of property). - 5.
-The decision-making court of the first instance may, upon motion of the convicted person, decide, without oral hearing, to release the convicted person from serving a sentence of deprivation of the right to hold any office or to carry out certain activities. - 6.
-If a court refuses to satisfy a request or a motion stipulated by this article, a request or motion on the same issue may be reviewed again only after 6 months, except when the term of the outstanding sentence does not exceed 6 months, and/or when there is a particular circumstance. - 7.
-When a convicted person is released on parole from serving a sentence, a duty may be imposed on him/her as stipulated by Article 65 of the Criminal Code of Georgia.
+Furthermore, a convicted person may, in full or in part, to be released from serving an auxiliary punishment (except for forfeiture of property).

+4^1 .
+The Local Council of the Ministry of Corrections of Georgia may, with the convicted person's consent, replace the outstanding sentence of a convicted person sentenced to imprisonment, with a restriction of liberty, which the convicted person shall serve in a liberty restriction facility.
+In that case, the requirements of Article 47(4-5) of the Criminal Code of Georgia shall not apply.
+Furthermore, a convicted person may, in full or in part, be released from serving an auxiliary punishment (except for forfeiture of property).

+5. The decision-making court of the first instance may, upon motion of the convicted person, decide, without oral hearing, to release the convicted person from serving a sentence of deprivation of the right to hold any office or to carry out certain activities.

+6. If a court refuses to satisfy a request or a motion stipulated by this article, a request or motion on the same issue may be reviewed again only after 6 months, except when the term of the outstanding sentence does not exceed 6 months, and/or when there exists a particular circumstance.

+7. When a convicted person is released conditionally from serving a sentence, a duty may be imposed on him/her as stipulated by Article 65 of the Criminal Code of Georgia.

-Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328
+Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Article 328